Need to know how to get an overtired newborn to sleep? Here’s how to break the cycle and get your baby back to sleep, without crying it out.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 Think of it as a “compromise” between being able to put him down and having to hold him to sleep.
-Yes, he’s still being carried, but at least you have your arms free to do many things and move around the house.
+Yes, he’s still being carried, but at least you have your arms free to move around the house.
 Plus, he gets the warm, cozy feeling of being near your body.

 Be warned: getting used to a baby wrap can be awkward the first few times, but you’ll get the hang of wrapping with practice.
 Here are a few popular baby wraps to check out:

-Does your baby only sleep in your arms?
-Download a free chapter of my ebook, How to Get Your Baby to Sleep Without Being Held.
-You’ll learn effective tips and strategies to finally ease her out of your arms.
+Free resource: Does your baby only sleep in your arms?
+Grab a free chapter of How to Get Your Baby to Sleep Without Being Held.
+You’ll learn effective tips and strategies to finally ease him out of your arms.
 You’ll also get my newsletter, which parents say they LOVE:

 “It feels really good to know that there’s someone else who understands what I’m feeling and going through.
 You don’t know how much your words have affected me.
 Thank you so much.” -Fadwa S.